openstack/designate/doc/source/architecture.rst

 -----------------------
 designate-sink is an optional service which listens for event notifications, such as compute.instance.create.end, handlers are available for Nova and Neutron.
 Notification events can then be used to trigger record creation & deletion.

-The current sink implementations generate simple forward lookup A records, using a format specified in :ref:`handler-nova` configuration.
+The current sink implementations generate simple forward lookup A records, using a format specified in handler-nova configuration.
 Any field in the event notification can be used to generate a record.

 .. _dns-backend: